libreswitch/ops/tests/rest/rest_test.md

 This test fails when:

 - The HTTP response is not equal to `200 OK`.
-- The response doesn't have 10 ports.
+- The response doesn't have expected amount of ports.
 - The port aren't sorted ascending/descending by the field name.